simoneroncallo/hardware-telemetry/README.md

 # Hardware telemetry
-A collection of Bash scripts that monitor hardware metrics, including CPU load, temperature, RAM/SWAP usage, and optionally, NVIDIA GPU usage (using nvidia-smi).
+A collection of scripts that monitor hardware metrics, including CPU load, temperature, RAM/SWAP usage, and optionally, NVIDIA GPU usage (using nvidia-smi).
 Data is temporarily stored and shared privately through a Dockerized Telegram API call written in Python.

 ## Configuration
 Require two configuration files.
 The file `.config` contains a single `int` specifying the thermal zone where CPU temperature is collected.
 For x86 architectures, this information can be retrieved by inspecting which sensor has type `x86_pkg_temp` after running